alm4096/Holden-Digital-Gauge/readme.md

 ## About

 This project reads high speed GM CanBus messages from the OBDII Port on Holden VE/VF/WN/WM Commodores including extended PIDs and displays the information on an LCD Touch Screen using gauges and graphs.
-Logging functionality will be added once I have parts.
+Logging functionality will be added once I have parts.<br>
 ![LCD Display](Display.jpg)

 ## Folders